Key facts

 - completion of a bachelor degree or higher in any discipline and at least two years' relevant work experience (or part-time equivalent).

-* Related to the broad field of Information Technology which may be considered to include: artificial intelligence, cyber security, information technology management, data science, information technology, computing, computer science and software engineering.
+Examples of related discipline and relevant work experience include but not limited to the broad field of Information Technology which may be considered to comprise artificial intelligence, cyber security, information technology management, data science, information technology, computing, computer science and software engineering.

 To meet the English language proficiency requirements of this course, you will need to demonstrate at least one of the following: